Punch-Out!! (1984 video game): Re-releases, sequels, and spin-offs

 During the same year, an arcade sequel to Punch-Out!! titled Super Punch-Out!! was developed and released by Nintendo, which has fewer, but tougher boxers to fight against.

 In 1985, a spin-off called Arm Wrestling was developed and released in the arcades only in North America by the same company, which is based on real arm wrestling.

-In 1987, the growing popularity of the Nintendo Entertainment System (NES) caused the development and release of Punch-Out!! for the NES console to happen.
+In 1987, the growing popularity of the Nintendo Entertainment System (NES) caused the development and release of Punch-Out!! for the console to happen.
 Several elements, such as opponents and their names, were changed for this version.
 In particular, professional boxer Mike Tyson was added as the game's final boss.
 In 1990, when the contract licensing the use of Tyson's name in the console version expired, Nintendo replaced Tyson with an original character named Mr. Dream, re-releasing it as Punch-Out!! (or Punch-Out!! featuring Mr. Dream).
 Like Mike Tyson's Punch-Out!!, Punch-Out!! featuring Mr. Dream bore no further resemblance to the arcade version.

 During its release, the Game & Watch game called Boxing was re-released as Punch-Out!!, which used the front box art of the Mr. Dream version as its package art.
 Sometimes it was released with different cover art.

-A Super Nintendo Entertainment System title, Super Punch-Out!! was released in 1994.
+A Super Nintendo Entertainment System sequel, Super Punch-Out!! was released in 1994.
 It was far more faithful to the arcade stand-up gameplay; however, it was not a direct port either.

 A Wii title, Punch-Out!! was released in 2009.
 It is a reboot of the Punch-Out!! series, that brought back many characters from the previous games, as well as introducing Disco Kid and Donkey Kong as opponents.

-On September 13, 2017, Nintendo announced during a Nintendo Direct that they would be re-releasing some of their classic arcade games on the Nintendo Switch, and that Punch-Out!! would be one of the several games that would be re-released.
-It was released on March 30, 2018.
+The game was released on March 30, 2018 on the Nintendo Switch by Hamster Corporation as part of their Arcade Archives series under license from Nintendo.